 The payment was usually gold, expensive materials, or toys.
 However, it was one of their scams and silly tricks.
 In no time, they became the richest and most wealthy creatures all around the globe.

 Interestingly, there has been a disease that is linked to the traits of the leprechauns.
-It is rare, but it exists and afar from its scientific name, some people refer to it by leprechaunism.
+It is rare, but it exists.
+Afar from its scientific name, some people refer to it as leprechaunism.

 OTHER FUN AND INTERESTING FACTS

 The whole thing about leprechauns is quite interesting.
 They are thought-provoking creatures.
 Learning about them is fun and learning about the fact that there is a disease linked to them in the real world is even more fun.
 If you are still up to knowing more and more fun facts about them, check the following list.